GridTools/gt4py/docs/development/ADRs/0018-Canonical_SDFG_in_GT4Py_Transformations.md

 ## Context

-The canonical is outlined in this document was mainly designed from the perspective of the optimization pipeline.
+The canonical form outlined in this document was mainly designed from the perspective of the optimization pipeline.
 Thus it emphasizes a form that can be handled in a simple and efficient way by a transformation.
 In the pipeline we distinguish between: